smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 25--49 | BONUS1 (E1), BONUS3 (E2), or BONUS5 (E3).
 &ge;50 | BONUS2 (E1), BONUS4 (E2), or BONUS6 (E3).

 The acceptable range of values for this variable is 0--99.
-Numbers with two or more characters must be avoided, otherwise draw overflow issues will occur in the status bar.
+Numbers longer than than two characters must be avoided, otherwise draw overflow issues will occur in the status bar.

 {{< boilerplate/global-cref gameTickCount >}}